Before You Get Started

 Want to Unsubscribe Contacts, Leads, or Accounts from your Constant Contact Main List If a Record Unsubscribes/Opts Out in Salesforce?
 Select This Feature

 - If the Contact or Lead Email Opt Out (HasOptedOutOfEmail) checkbox is checked in Salesforce, then the email address will be unsubscribed from Constant Contact.
-The opted-out record will also be removed from that Constant Contact list.
+The opted-out record will also be removed from that Constant Contact List.

 - If this option is not checked, it will be considered opted-out Contacts, Leads, or Accounts and will be ignored (opt-out is not synced to Constant Contact).
 What happens here is that the record is opted out in Salesforce but still opted-in in Constant Contact.

-- The record should be synced first initially as "Subscribed" from Salesforce to Constant Contact so that SyncApps can be able to cache the record(s); then, if they unsubscribe from the Salesforce side, SyncApps can then update the subscription on the Constant Contact side of those certain record(s).
+- The record should be synced first initially as "Subscribed" from Salesforce to Constant Contact so that SyncApps can be able to cache the record(s); then, if they unsubscribe from the Salesforce side, SyncApps can update the subscription on the Constant Contact side of those certain record(s).

 Need to Remove the Contact, Lead, or Account record(s) from Your Constant Contact Main List If the Record(s) Is Deleted in Salesforce?
 Select This Feature